Samantha562/base-signal-board/README.md

 3. Choose one of the four signals.
 4. Submit the transaction.
 5. Wait for the write to confirm on Base.

+The supported signal choices are:

+- Build
+- Ship
+- Chill
+- Bullish

+Users may submit signals more than once.

+## Project Structure Notes